The Martial Arts Kid: Plot

-At a Halloween party, Robbie finally admits his feelings for Rina, who has been stood up by Bo so he can go off with his friends.
-The next day at the Space Coast Dojo, Rina finally reciprocates her feelings towards Robbie and the two become a couple, much to the chagrin of Bo.
+At a Halloween party, Robbie admits his feelings for Rina, who has been stood up by Bo.
+The next day at the Space Coast Dojo, Rina reciprocates her feelings towards Robbie and the two become a couple, much to the chagrin of Bo.
 Meanwhile, Lenny is harassed by a trio of goons at the beach only to be rescued by Cindy.
-Cindy takes Lenny to the dojo and asks Robbie to teach him martial arts.
-When Robbie tells Lenny that martial arts is about protecting himself and others, Lenny agrees.
-Meanwhile, at Dojo Extreme, Kaine's obsession with his style forces his girlfriend Nika, to get upset and attempts to use a newcomer at the gym, Derek, to face Kaine.
+She takes Lenny to the dojo and asks Robbie to teach him martial arts.
+Meanwhile, at Dojo Extreme, Kaine's obsession with his style forces his girlfriend Nika to get upset and attempts to use a newcomer at the gym, Derek, to face Kaine.
 When Kaine uses his "assess, assert, and dismember" method, he breaks Derek's leg and apologizes to Nika.

-When Rina calls Robbie and tells him that Bo has found her and has hurt her, Robbie flies into a rampage.
+When Rina calls Robbie and tells him that Bo has hurt her, Robbie flies into a rampage.
 He finds a bunch of Bo's friends to demand where he is and when they try to fight him, Robbie gets the upper hand.
-At a local pizza parlor, someone makes a viral video of Robbie fighting more of the Dojo Extreme team and it is uploaded for everyone to see.
+At a pizza parlor, someone makes a viral video of Robbie fighting more of the Dojo Extreme team and it is uploaded for everyone to see.
 Robbie heads to Dojo Extreme and finds himself outnumbered by Kaine, Bo, and the rest of the dojo.
 However, Dojo Extreme learns that Robbie didn't come alone.
 Glen, Cindy, Lenny, and members of the Space Coast Dojo arrive.
-Robbie and Bo fight inside of a cage while the two schools go at it.
-When one of Dojo Extreme's members pulls out a gun, Cindy stops him in time and declares the rumble over.
-Glen follows Kaine to a baseball cage, where the two begin to fight.
-Meanwhile, Robbie finally defeats Bo using a grappling move.
-He celebrates his victory with a backflip and a loud 'kiai'.
+Robbie and Bo fight inside a cage while the two schools go at it.
+When one of Dojo Extreme's members pulls out a gun, Cindy stops him and declares the rumble over.
+Glen follows Kaine to a baseball cage, where the two fight.
+Meanwhile, Robbie defeats Bo using a grappling move.
 Meanwhile, Glen and Kaine fight in the cage with baseballs flying at them and then with baseball bats.
 Glen finally knocks Laurent down and tells him it is over.
 Kaine soon realizes that everyone does have something to learn.

-Two weeks later, Glen, Cindy, Katie (Glen and Cindy's daughter), Robbie, Rina, and Lenny are at the beach when they are being watched.
-The man watching them from afar is Frank Whitlaw, Bo's father, who vows to get even with the Space Coast Dojo.
+Two weeks later, Glen, Cindy, Katie (Glen and Cindy's daughter), Robbie, Rina, and Lenny are at the beach when they are being watched from afar by Frank Whitlaw, Bo's father, who vows to get even with the Space Coast Dojo.